 Skip to main content

-Every verified contribution you make to OSM builds your reputation on the platform.
+Every verified contribution builds your reputation on the platform.
 The points and reputation system is designed to reward high-quality, accurate threat reports — not volume — so the community can identify trusted contributors and surface the most reliable intelligence.
 Your reputation is visible to the community and plays a direct role in your eligibility for advanced roles.

 How points are earned